rebeccaeilering/my-dev-blog/content/2021 Web Development Goals/index.md

 3. In VSCode I want to use more shortcuts and code snippets to speed up productivity.
 I use a handful of keyboard shortcuts but I think I can make use of more and speed my development process up a little.

-4. Level up my Javascript skill.
+4. Level up my Javascript skills.
 This seems like more of an ongoing goal and that is true.
 I'm not sure what I want to learn specifically yet but I want the majority of what I do this year to revolve around JavaScript.
 I want the easier, common stuff to come easier.
 I want to do things are are more challenging too.
 I just want to level up.

 5. Play more with transitions and animations for UI.
 I think last year I wanted to put some focus on this and I did but I feel like I need to push further with this